 Stay at The Esmeralda Inn & Restaurant

 Located less than hour from Asheville in beautiful Chimney Rock, NC, The Esmeralda Inn & Restaurant is your choice for the finest lodging in the area.
 Our property is brimming with rustic appeal, complemented by modern amenities and delicious dining, courtesy of Chef Polo and The Esmeralda Restaurant.
-Whether you stay in the Terrace King Room and enjoy the beautiful views and generous space it offers, or the cozy Rocky Broad River cabin and its jacuzzi, you won’t find a better place to stay in the Asheville area.
+Whether you stay in the Terrace King Room and enjoy the beautiful views and generous space it offers, or the cozy Rocky Broad River cabin and its jetted tub, you won’t find a better place to stay in the Asheville area.
 Download our free Chimney Rock vacation guide, and make your reservations with us today!